Tucson, Arizona: Government

 Pima County supported John Kerry 53% to 47% in the 2004 U.S. Presidential Election, and Barack Obama 54% to 46% in the 2008 U.S. Presidential Election.
 In the latter year, Pima was the only county to vote against Arizona's gay marriage ban.
 In 2013, Tucson became the second city in Arizona to approve of civil unions for same-sex partners.
 The city was the first in the state to pass a domestic partnership registry earlier in 2003.

 In general, Tucson and Pima County support the Democratic Party, while the state's largest metropolitan area, greater Phoenix, has traditionally supported the Republican Party.
 Congressional redistricting in 2013, following the publication of the 2010 Census, divided the Tucson area into three Federal Congressional districts (the first, second and third of Arizona).
-The city center is in the 7th District, represented by Raul Grijalva, a Democrat, from 2003 until his death in 2025, while the more affluent residential areas to the east are in the 6th District, represented by Republican Juan Ciscomani since 2022, and the exurbs north and west between Tucson and Phoenix in the 2nd District are represented by Republican Eli Crane since 2022.
+The city center is in the 7th District, represented by Raul Grijalva, a Democrat, from 2003 until his death in 2025, after which he was succeeded by his daughter, Adelita, while the more affluent residential areas to the east are in the 6th District, represented by Republican Juan Ciscomani since 2023.

 The United States Postal Service operates post offices in Tucson.
 The Tucson Main Post Office is at 1501 South Cherrybell Stravenue.